PRE-CONFERENCE WORKSHOP

 Submission Procedure

-1. Presenting Author is required to register for the Conference before submitting abstract(s).
+1. The Presenting Author is required to register for the Conference before submitting abstract(s).
 Please register HERE;

 2. If you have registered for the Conference, please use your registered email address for Online Abstract Submission.

-4. All abstracts shall be submitted on or before 15 January 2023.
+4. All abstracts must be submitted on or before 31 December 2025.

 ACCOMMODATION

-The following official hotels have offered special rates for the Conference.
-These hotels are located in close proximity to the Conference Venue: Henry Cheng International Conference Centre, The Chinese University of Hong Kong, Shatin.
-Reservation must be made through the Reservation Link/ Form and sent to the hotel you prefer.
+The following official hotels have offered special rates for the Workshop and the Conference.
+All are located in close proximity to the respective venues: the CUHK Jockey Club Minimally Invasive Surgical Skills Centre and the Postgraduate Education Centre, both within the Prince of Wales Hospital, Shatin.
+Reservations must be made using the Reservation Link/contact and submitted directly to the hotel of your choice.

-The room rates are quoted on per room per night basis and are subject to 10% service charge unless otherwise specificed.
-Credit card guarantee is required for room reservation.
+Room rates are quoted on a per-room, per-night basis and are subject to a 10% service charge and 3% Hotel Accommodation Tax (HAT), unless otherwise specified.
+A credit card guarantee is required to secure room reservations.

-Shuttle service will be provided every morning of 10-11 February 2023 for the transfer from the hotels to the Conference Venue.
+Shuttle service will be provided each morning on 30 January 2026 and 31 January – 1 February 2026, transferring participants from the hotels to the Workshop and Conference venues.

 18 Chak Cheung Street, Sha Tin, New Territories, Hong Kong

-Hyatt Regency Hong Kong, Sha Tin is located adjacent to the Conference Venue and the University MTR Statin.
-It is a refreshing urban resort in Hong Kong.
+Hyatt Regency Hong Kong, Sha Tin is located adjacent to the University Station.
+It is a refreshing urban resort in Hong Kong, only an 11-minute drive from the Workshop and Conference venues.

 Alva Hotel by Royal Book Now!